-There will come a moment after the dust settles and the heart heals that your thoughts will turn again towards love and dating after divorce.
+There will come a moment after the dust settles and your heart beings to heal that your thoughts will turn again towards love and .
 You will want companionship and maybe even wish to consider trying marriage again.
-Before you travel too far down that road, there are a few things you need to keep in mind if you have children.
-Even though the ex is now in your rear-view mirror, your children still love, and most likely have, an ongoing relationship with their other parent.
+Before you travel too far down that road, there are a few things you need to keep in mind if you are thinking about dating after divorce with children.
+Even though your ex is now in your rear-view mirror, your children still love – and, hopefully, still have – an ongoing relationship with their other parent.
 It is important to never put them in a position of feeling like they must take sides or divide their allegiance.
-Here are the steps to take.

 The loneliness may set in before you are truly ready to date again.
 Do not rush into another relationship just to fill a void.
 Examine your motives and make sure the decision is not made from fear or even revenge.
 Take the necessary time to heal and remember your children, regardless of their ages, need time to process and heal as well.
 Introducing a new partner too soon, will bring on confusion in younger children and resentment in the older ones.

 Before you actively begin looking for someone to date, introduce the idea to your children.
 Pick a casual, non-stressful time and start the dialogue.
 Obviously, if the children are very young, this might not be appropriate, but if they are a little older, and especially teenagers, tell them that you believe it is time for you to start dating again.
 Ask their opinions and gauge their reactions.
-You do not have to halt your decision if they resist, just understand the journey may be a little rocky and be prepared.
+You do not have to halt your decision if they resist, but you must be prepared for the journey to be a little rocky.
 When you do find someone, keep the lines of communication open.
 If the goal is to blend families, it is extremely important to consider their feelings and needs.

 Obviously, you will not want them along on every date, but you should make times and schedule events where they are welcomed and invited.
 If they are older, do not force them to participate, but make sure they believe the invitation is genuine.
 One word of caution, do not take this step until you feel comfortable with your dating choice.
 The first date jitters should be gone and some relationship groundwork started before including the children.
 They should see you happy and comfortable with this person, but be mindful of displaying too much open affection in front of them at this stage.